isaacbutz280/Personal-Projects/README.md

 # Welcome!

-#####  I am Isaac, a junior computer science major with a mathematics minor at the University of Maryland.
+#####  I am Isaac, a senior computer science major with a mathematics minor at the University of Maryland.
 I currently am working at [Raytheon Technologies](https://www.rtx.com/) as a software engineering intern.
 This repository is a collection of my work from various courses and passion projects.
 You can read more on the different sections below, enjoy!
 ---

 ## Linear Algebra